Getting Started¶

 -

-Set up dev environment: 1.
-Clone the repo:
+Set up dev environment:

-2. Install dev dependencies (e.g. viarequirements-dev.txt
+git clone https://github.com/lmmx/page-dewarp.git - Install dev dependencies (e.g. via

 Test: Run

-) to confirm everything works. -
+pytest(orpdm run pytest) to confirm everything works. -

 Build docs:

-to view them locally, thenmkdocs gh-deploy
+mkdocs buildormkdocs serveto view them locally, thenmkdocs gh-deployfor GitHub Pages.

 4. Example Workflow¶